 THE annual meeting of the Society for Promoting the Amendment of the Law was held last Saturday afternoon; Lord Brougham, President, in the chair.
-He said that the annual meeting had been held this year at the beginning of the Parliamentary Session, in the hope of introducing, or at least discussing, a number of measures.
+He said that the annual meeting had been held this year at the beginning of the Parliamentary Session. in the hope of introducing, or at least discussing, a number of measures.

-The Solicitor-General moved, and Sir John Pakington seconded, the following resolution:-
+The Solicitor-General moved, and Sir John Pakington seconded, the following resolution:----

-"That, in the opinion of this meeting, it is desirable that the friends of law reform should, at the present time, direct their special attention to the following measures:-1.
+"That, in the opinion of this meeting, it is desirable that the friends of law reform should, at the present time, direct their special attention to the following measures :---1.
 The consolidation of the law.
 2. An amendment of the Common Law Procedure Act of last session, so as more effectually to secure the attainment of its object.
 3. An amendment in the law of bankruptcy.
 4. An alteration in the law of partnership, with a view to affording greater facilities for the formation of partnerships with limited liability.
 5. An amendment of the laws relating to women, including the law of divorce.
 6. The appointment of a public prosecutor.
-7. The more speedy trial of offenders, especially those charged with petty offences, and a general improvement in the administration of the criminal law. amendment of the acts of last session relating to juvenile reformatories."

-With respect to the consolidation of the law, the Solicitor-General said he was not only a friend to it, ples of moral action; and the illustrations of these consolidated in short rules, and arranged under great general principles.
+On Tuesday evening a large meeting of English and 7.
+The more speedy trial of offenders, especially those foreign democrats was held in the music-rooms in charged with petty offences, and a general improvement in the administration of the criminal law.
+8. The amendment of the acts of last session relating to juve-With respect to the consolidation of the law, the Solicitor-General said he was not only a friend to it, but a believer in its entire practicability.
+The Engples of moral action; and the illustrations of these principles, to be found in reports of cases, might be consolidated in short rules, and arranged under great general principles.
 The Lord Chancellor had said that it would take twenty years to reduce to order the chaos of the statute law; but the Solicitor-General would undertake to do it in three.
 Jurisconsults and jurisprudents had yet failed in laying down anything like a philosophical analysis of the subjects of law.
 He would here call attention to two subjects not mentioned in his resolution.
-He country as saleable, as marketable, as certain of being realised or converted into money, as horses and other day he was engaged as counsel in a case in which an estate was sold in 1802; but the contract was not completed until 1852; and not long ago he was in another case where the estate was sold in 1818, but the sale was not completed until 1832.
-The system of transfer at the Bank of England, and M. Herren, a Russian gentleman, who seconded the Encumbered Estates Court in Ireland, afforded had originally contended against the establishment of the last Encumbered Estates Court, he had been quite converted by its successful working-an announcement which was received with applause.
+He had long been anxious to make the land of this country as saleable, as marketable, as certain of being realised or converted into money, as horses and furniture.
+At present it was impossible to tell when the sale of an estate would be completed.
+Only the other day he was engaged as counsel in a case in which an estate was sold in 1802; but the contract was not completed until 1852; and not long ago he was in another case where the estate was sold in 1818, but the sale was not completed until 1832.
+The system of transfer at the Bank of England, and the Encumbered Estates Court in Ireland, afforded Lord Brougham here remarked that, although he refused.
+Mr. Rede then said he was determined to tural tendency of the Russian people was towards had originally contended against the establishment quite converted by its successful working-an announcement which was received with applause.